How can I learn more about computers?

 Ready to test yourself, your computer skills, and learn more about computers at the same time?
 Take the Computer Hope quiz, which contains hundreds of computer-related questions.
 After each question is answered, a brief description of the answer is given, and additional information and related links.
 When completed, you get a complete overview of what categories you may need to improve and learn more about with links to where you can find that information.

 Free college courses

-Many of the big colleges and Universities have posted free online courses that can be watched by anyone that cover a wide range of computer related topics.
+Many big colleges and universities have posted free online courses that anyone can watch, covering a wide range of computer-related topics.
 Watching these online can give you a similar education to what you may get by going to school.

 Online free books

-There are hundreds of thousands of online computer books and computer related e-books that can be downloaded.
+There are hundreds of thousands of online computer books and computer-related e-books to download.
 See the eBook definition for a full listing of places to find books online for free and legally.

 - Why should I learn about computers?

 - How to set up a new computer.

 - Top 10 computer mistakes beginners make.